abhriyaroy/WallR2.0/README.md

  </a>
 </p>

-# HD Wallpapers With WallR
+# HD Wallpapers from WallR
 Did you know that an average user checks their device more than 80 times a day?
 Make each time a real pleasure with beautiful HD wallpapers from WallR.
 Let your device be a treat to your eyes every-time you check it.

 ## Table of Contents